-AOG had 58,600 Series A Preference shares (the "Series A shares") outstanding as of December 31, 2016.
+AOG had 58,600 Series A Preference shares (the "Series A shares") outstanding as of December 31, 2017.
 The Series A shares have a liquidation preference of \$1,000 per share and mature on December 15, 2066.
 Dividends have not been paid on the Series A shares since 2008.
 Unpaid dividends are not cumulative.
 The Series A shares were valued at \$150 per share by an independent third party as of June 26, 2013 and our carrying value of the Series A shares was adjusted to that valuation as of that date.
 The \$850 per share valuation adjustment will be accreted at 3.61% through maturity for accounting purposes.
-The carrying value of the Series A shares was \$169.28 per share at December 31, 2016.
+The carrying value of the Series A shares was \$175.98 per share at December 31, 2017.

 The Company established an irrevocable trust for the benefit of the holders of the Series A shares on February 14, 2014 (the "Series A Trust").
 An initial contribution of \$3.0 million was made to the Series A Trust on that date.
 This contribution assumes a 5.8% return compounded annually until the mandatory redemption date.
 The assets of the Series A Trust were invested in a global equity index fund.
 The Company expects that the assets in the Series A Trust will be sufficient to meet its obligation to the holders of the Series A shares at the mandatory redemption date, December 15, 2066.
-The Company is authorized to use assets in the Series A Trust to redeem Series A shares at any time for an amount not in excess of a holder's pro-rata share of the assets in the Series A Trust as of the date of any such redemption.
-The value of the assets held in the Series A Trust was \$56.23 per Series A share at December 31, 2016.
+The Company is authorized to use assets in the Series A Trust to redeem Series A shares at any time for an amount not in excess of a holder's pro-rata share of the assets in the Series A Trust was \$68.72 per Series A share at December 31, 2017.